csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 the definition of a user-defined score language, and concluding several external Csound score generating programs.

 Writing Score by Hand
 ---------------------

-In Csound\'s original incarnation the orchestra and score existed as separate text files.
+In Csound's original incarnation the orchestra and score existed as separate text files.
 This arrangement existed partly in an attempt to appeal to composers who had come from a background of writing for conventional instruments by providing a more familiar paradigm.
-The three unavoidable attributes of a note event - which instrument plays it, when, and for how long - were hardwired into the structure of a note event through its first three attributes or \'p-fields\'.
+The three unavoidable attributes of a note event - which instrument plays it, when, and for how long - were hardwired into the structure of a note event through its first three attributes or "p-fields".
 All additional attributes (p4 and beyond), for example: dynamic, pitch, timbre, were left to the discretion of the composer, much as they would be when writing for conventional instruments.
-It is often overlooked that when writing score events in Csound we define start times and durations in
+It is often overlooked that when writing score events in Csound we define start times and durations in *beats*.
-\'beats\'.
 It just so happens that 1 beat defaults to a duration of 1 second leading to the consequence that many Csound users spend years thinking that they are specifying note events in terms of seconds rather than beats.
 This default setting can easily be modified and manipulated